rendicahya/timer.py/README.md

 # timer.py

-timer.py provides convenient functions to measure time in Python.
+Convenient functions for measuring time in Python.

 ## Installation
 ```